Massage mobile apps continue to grow rapidly in the U.S. and across the globe.

 The business model first mega-popularized by Uber, the ride-on-demand app, has flourished due to people’s increasing desire for nearly-instant goods and services at the touch of a smartphone icon, as well as their rising interest in natural health and wellness.

 A number of companies have launched in the massage-apps space, capitalizing on consumers’ desire to schedule a massage without much advance notice, as well as to provide clients with therapists who have been vetted and approved in some way prior to booking.

-“People need to find a creative way to take care of themselves, with high levels of stress, and a limited amount of time, and the demands of modern life,” said Julie Wald, co-founder of Namaste New York, a massage-app company which also offers other wellness services such as yoga, Pilates, personal training, nutritional coaching and meditation.
+“People need to find a creative way to take care of themselves, with high levels of stress, and a limited amount of time, and the demands of modern life,” said Julie Wald, co-founder of Namaste New York, a massage-app company that offers additional wellness services such as yoga, Pilates, personal training, nutritional coaching and meditation.

 For the professional massage therapist, the rise of these services represents an opportunity for flexible working arrangements and the chance to make some extra money, but providing massage through these channels carries with it some unique challenges as well.

 MASSAGE Magazine has created this comprehensive guide, including input and advice from several massage-apps companies, to answer your questions about putting your skills to work in this marketplace.
 This guide has been updated to reflect changes in the mobile massage market as of July 2019.

 Most massage-app companies operate in the same basic way: Potential clients use a website, app, or messaging to specify an appointment date and time and other details about the massage they would like, and the app matches them up with a massage therapist who is available and qualified to provide that service.